DECK36/deck36_common/README.md

 -------------
 Generate and convert a pulse.

-If you don't know what the pulse is, nevermind.
+If you don't know what the pulse is, never mind.
 Will blog about it later.

 deck36_time